wildintellect/android-roadkill/README.md

 ------
-You will need to get your own google maps api key for the map to load properly. http://code.google.com/android/add-ons/google-apis/mapkey.html Copy and Paste into datamap_view.xml
+You will need to get your own google maps api key for the map to load properly. http://code.google.com/android/add-ons/google-apis/mapkey.html Copy and Paste into datamap_view.xml,mapdata.xml,mapchoose.xml

 License
 ------